-Sector Plan A brief description and overview Performance The MLM has adopted the Performance Management Strategy during the 2010/11 financial year and review Management 2015/16 to ensure the achievement of individual objectives which are linked to departmental objectives, which in turn Strategy are linked to the organizational performance objectives.
+Sector Plan A brief description and overview Performance The MLM has adopted the Performance Management Strategy during the 2010/11 financial year and reviewed in Management 2015/16 to ensure the achievement of individual objectives which are linked to departmental objectives, which in turn Strategy are linked to the organizational performance objectives.
 Performance management is an ongoing process, not a once year event of conducting a performance review.
 PMS is aimed at creating a motivating climate for employees and the organization to develop and achieve high standard of performance.
 It further empowers the MLM to develop set targets, monitor and review performance based on the Integrated Development Plan -linked indicators and report on the performance against the set indicators.
 Municipal The MLM has the Institutional Plan which addresses institutional challenges highlighted in the analysis phase.
 The Institutional Plan primary objective of an institutional plan is to ensure that consistent and integrated measures are put in place for institutional development.
 The secondary objectives include providing for Gender Equity and appropriate transformation in the light of the Constitution of the Republic Of South Africa and Employment Equity Act, No 55 of 1998 of as well as reviewing the institutional arrangements and implications of planning process in keeping with the IDP.
 The plan has a consolidated summary of the institutional activities that flow from the prioritized proposals developed in the IDP processes.
 The institutional plan is required to result in the following outputs: (a) It must address the gender and equity imbalances facing the municipality, (b) A realistic institutional plan given the financial resources at the disposal of the municipality.
 It is annually reviewed.
-Workplace Skills Makhuduthamaga Local Municipality develops and implements the workplace skill plan every financial year .The plan Plan is develop in consultation with the staff members, committees and councilors.
+Workplace Skills Plan Makhuduthamaga Local Municipality develops and implements the workplace skill plan every financial year .The plan is develop in consultation with the staff members, committees and councilors.
+Individuals from the mentioned I Iali is develop in consultation with the stan members, confinitees and councilors.
 Individuals from the mentioned stakeholders complete questionnaire that serve as tools to identify training needs.
 The training needs are further consolidated into the workplace skills plan and submitted to LG SETA after approval by the council .This should be able to serve as an intervention in addressing the issues of scarce skills.
 MLM File Plan The plan was developed and adopted during 2009/10 financial year and it was reviewed in the 2015/16 financial year by council